12 FAM 030

 a.
 Membership: See Section 302(a) of the Act, 22 U.S.C.
 4832.

 b.
 Background of members: Members must possess expertise that will contribute to the work of the Board (e.g., knowledge, experience or training in areas such as foreign affairs, law, security, embassy construction, intelligence, and other areas appropriate to the Board’s work).
-In the case of a Board convened pursuant to a visa incident, at least one Board member must have had extensive experience as a consular officer and consular manager.
-Only in exceptional circumstances should Board members be current employees of the U.S. Government, unless the individual in question is a retired employee in “when actually employed” status.
-In such latter case, exceptional circumstances are not necessary in order for the individual to serve as Board members.
+In most cases, at least one member of the Board should have had substantial experience in personnel and overseas security.
+In the case of a Board convened pursuant to a visa incident, at least one Board member should have had extensive experience as a consular officer and consular manager.
+Only in exceptional circumstances should Board members be current employees of the U.S. Government, unless the individual in question is a re-employed annuitant (REA).
+In such latter case, exceptional circumstances are not necessary in order for the individuals to serve as Board members.

 c.
 Term of appointment: A member’s term will begin upon the convening of the Board by the Secretary and will coincide with the duration of the Board’s mandate.

 d.
-Security clearances: Members and staff must have the appropriate and necessary security clearances from the Department of State and, as necessary, from other departments and agencies, before being granted access to classified information.
+Security clearances: Members and staff must have the appropriate and necessary security clearance before being granted access to classified information.

 e.
 Inability to serve: Should a member be unable to continue serving after appointment, the Secretary may relieve that person from duty on the Board and appoint a replacement member or, in the case of the member appointed by the DNI, the DNI may relieve that member and appoint a replacement.